-4.1 Scientific Use Files
+4.1 Scientific use files

-After a decline in 2005 and 2006 the demand for scientific use files reached nearly its initial level from 2005 (see Table 3).
-In 2008, 37 projects have been given data access via scientific use files by the FDZ.
+After a decline in 2005 and 2006 the demand for scientific use files nearly reached its initial level from 2005 (see Table 3).
+In 2008, 37 projects were given data access via scientific use files by the FDZ.
 Causal for the increase in 2008 was the availability of the new scientific use files for the Integrated Employment Sample (IEBS) and the surveys PASS and LSS.
-The decline in new projects for the scientific use files of the IAB Employment Samples and the BA Employment Panel may be explained by the fact that projects generally last over one year.
-Therefore, researcher who for example successfully applied for the IAB Employment Sample in one year, will not apply for the dataset in the next years.
+The decline in new projects using the scientific use files of the IAB Employment Samples and the BA Employment Panel may be explained by the fact that projects generally last over one year.
+Therefore, researchers who for example successfully applied for the IAB Employment Sample in one year, will not apply for the dataset in the next few years.

-4.2 Remote Data Access
+4.2 Remote data access

-Though remote data access has the disadvantage for the researchers of not directly seeing the data, it is a widely accepted way of data access.
+Though remote data access has the disadvantage for the researchers that they cannot directly see the data, it is a widely accepted form of data access.
 The number of cases of remote data access have grown steadily over the years, reaching 1,390 at the end of 2008 (see Table 4).
 Remarkable is the increase in the number of cases between 2006 and 2007.
-Due to a growing number of researchers accessing the data of the FDZ by remote data access the case numbers more than doubled.
-The case numbers stayed nearly constant in 2008 although the number of projects using remote data
+Because of the growing number of researchers accessing the data of the FDZ by remote data access the case numbers more than doubled.
+The case numbers remained nearly